I came to this work the way many do, by living the cost of fragmentation and choosing a different way forward.

 Official Bio

-She walks alongside visionary Black and Brown women leaders and mission-driven organizations — leaders who are building businesses, guiding teams, and stewarding missions, defined not by titles, but by their influence: the ability to help others heal, learn, and grow.
+Dr. Gigi Burke is a Wellbeing Strategist who walks alongside visionary Black and Brown women leaders and mission-driven organizations.
+She defines leadership not by title but by influence, the ability to help others heal, learn, and grow.